 She is working on her ecology evolutionary biology degree and one day would also like to be a teacher where she hopes to inspire students to find what they are passionate about.
 She also wants to try to preserve or restore habitats in the bay area so future generations can enjoy it.

-As a Latino Outdoors Ambassador/Volunteer Coordinator for South Bay, Jennifer will help connect Latinos to the outdoors by reaching out to other organization that we could partner with.
+As a Latino Regional Coordinator for the South Bay, Jennifer will help connect Latinos to the outdoors by reaching out to other organization that we could partner with.
 She will also display images on social media of amazing places to hike locally and other adventures she has.